 Such changes in the regulatory environment may also result in changes to our payor mix that may affect our operations.
 While PPACA is expected to increase the number of persons with covered health benefits, we cannot accurately estimate the payment rates for any additional persons that are expected to be covered by health benefits.
 For example, PPACA's expansion of Medicaid coverage could cause patients who otherwise would have selected private healthcare to participate in government sponsored healthcare programs, and Medicaid and other government programs typically reimburse providers at substantially lower rates than private payors.
 Our revenue may be adversely impacted if states pursue lower rates or cost-containment strategies as a result of any expansion of their existing Medicaid programs to include additional persons, particularly in states experiencing budget deficits.
 Exchanges created to facilitate coverage for new persons to be covered by health benefits may also place additional pricing pressure on all providers, regardless of payor.
 The full impact of many of the provisions under PPACA, or the rules adopted under PPACA, is unknown at this time.
-Furthermore, PPACA may be repealed or replaced with new regulations, and the full impact of any such repeal or replacement is unknown at this time.
-We cannot predict the ultimate content, timing or effect of any potential PPACA repeal or replacement or any other healthcare reform legislation, or the effect of such potential changes on our business.
+Furthermore, PPACA may be modified, repealed or replaced with new regulations, and the full impact of any such modification, repeal or replacement is unknown at this time.
+For example, the TCJA repeals the individual mandate of PPACA beginning in 2019, which may reduce the number of individuals covered by health benefits.
+We cannot predict the ultimate content, timing or effect of any potential PPACA modification, repeal or replacement or any other healthcare reform legislation, or the effect of such potential changes on our business.